 Vegas has every type of cuisine the world has to offer and there are way too many fantastic restaurants to list.
 Some of my favorites include Mesa Grill, Cut by Wolfgang Puck, Bartolotta Ristorante Di Mare, Estiatorio Milos, and barMASA.

-On my last trip to Vegas, I dined at AAA Four Diamond award winning restaurant Sensi in the Ballagagio.
-I enjoyed the experience because Executive Chef Royden Ellamar (Chopped winner) prepared a delicious 4 course family-style meal that included Crispy Rice Encrusted Gulf Shrimp, Tongue and Cheek (smoked wagyu beef tongue and braised veal cheek), Monterey Squid, Grilled Colorado Lamb Chops, and a fabulous desert tower.
-In addition to preparing a delvious meal, Chef Ellamar also visited our table to hang out and talk about the food.
+On my last trip to Vegas, I dined at AAA Four Diamond award-winning restaurant Sensi in the Ballagagio.
+I enjoyed the experience because Executive Chef Royden Ellamar (Chopped winner) prepared a delicious 4 course family-style meal that included Crispy Rice Encrusted Gulf Shrimp, Tongue and Cheek (smoked wagyu beef tongue and braised veal cheek), Monterey Squid, Grilled Colorado Lamb Chops, and a fabulous dessert tower.
+In addition to preparing a delicious meal, Chef Ellamar also visited our table to hang out and talk about the food.
 He’s totally committed to supporting local farms and buying locally sourced ingredients.

 “It is very important to me to have relationships with the people that grow our food,” Ellamar said.
 “Being able to work with great ingredients and then transform food into a beautiful dish that people are excited to look at and ecstatic to eat, that is the best aspect of being a chef.”